William Brooks Close: Emigration to the United States

 During the spring of 1877, after their travels the year before, Close emigrated to the United States to be with his brother Frederick.
 Close meant to contact friends that he met when he first visited the United States, but did not contact them after receiving an invitation to stay in Boston from Daniel Paullin's son Ed.
 When the brothers arrived in Boston, they found that Daniel Paullin and Mary had not arrived yet, so Ed invited them to stay at Harvard University, where he was studying, in nearby Cambridge, Massachusetts.
 Upon the arrival of the two Paullin family members in Boston, the Close brothers traveled with them by train so they could visit Iowa's prairies in order to consider which land to buy.
 Their first purchase was for almost 2594 acre in Denison, Iowa, for $3.25 per acre in 1877.
 The brothers raised cattle and hogs on their unused land.
 During this time, Close was a superintendent of a Sunday school and his brother sang in a choir.
 Their brother James later emigrated to Iowa and settled there.

-Because farming in Iowa could yield a 54 percent return on investment, in 1877, British squires were interested in sending their sons to live on suitable land.
+Because farming in Iowa could yield a 54 per cent return on investment, in 1877, British squires were interested in sending their sons to live on suitable land.
 In 1878, Close and his brothers Frederick and James founded the Close Brothers Group in London after buying 14475 acre acres of land.
 The company gave men from English universities the opportunity to become farmers in Iowa and it also started an agricultural college that taught relevant farming methods for that area.
 Close and his brother traveled between the United States and the United Kingdom often to make business deals for their Iowa land.
 In 1879, they opened their only other office, located in Sioux City, Iowa.
 Close became close to Mary Paullin, and they married in 1880.
 They moved their American office to Chicago in 1884.